twmarshall/tbd/README.md

 Build with SBT (you don't need to install SBT on your machine)

-# sbt/sbt
+> sbt/sbt
 > compile
 > test

+## Experiment
+>sbt/sbt
-> mkrun
+> mkexamples

-The 'mkrun' command will create the files bin/master.sh, which can be used to launch a master, and bin/experiment, which runs the experiments.
+This will create the script bin/experiment.sh which can be used to run the performance experiments.

+## Debuggins

 To turn on debug log output, edit core/src/main/resources/common.conf, changing loglevel to "DEBUG".

+To turn on more useful DDG output, edit core/src/main/scala/tbd/master/Main.scala, changing 'val debug' to 'true'.
+Note: this will cause tests using MockDDG to fail.
+Just ignore that.